DragonMinded/bemaniutils/README.md

 ### Gitadora

-For Gitadora, you will need the `mdb_**.xml` file from the game you wish to import.
+For Gitadora, you will need the `mdb_nt.xml` ,  `trbitem-info.xml`file from the game you wish to import.
 Then, run the following command, modifying the version parameter as required.
-Also do the same on omnimix.

-* Nextage:       mdb_nt.xml
-* High Voltage:  mdb_hv.xml
+* 7:          Gitadora Nex+age
+* 8:          Gitadora HighVoltage

+Hot musiclists for each version, you can grab <contain_stat> in musicdb. if all stats in odd number(e.g. :'1 1'). then we can judge this song is hot music. else its not.

 ```
-./read --config config/server.yaml --series gitadora --version 7 --xml data/product/xml/mdb_nt.xml
+./read config config/server.yaml --series gitadora --version 7  \
+      --xml data/product/xml/mdb_nt.xml
+./read config config/server.yaml --series gitadora --version omni-7  \
+      --xml data/product/xml/mdb_nt.xml
-./read --config config/server.yaml --series gitadora --version 8 --xml data/product/xml/mdb_hv.xml
+./read --config config/server.yaml --series gitadora --version 7 \
+      --xml data/product/xml/trbitem-info.xml
 ```

 ## Running Locally